 - 1. In the Design View, in the left pane, select the table that you want to add a column to. - 2.
 In the main pane, click Add Column.
 A row representing the new column is added to the main pane. - 3.
 Define properties for the new column.
-For detailed instructions, see Editing Column Properties on page 24.
+For detailed instructions, see Editing Column Properties.